 With that said, restricted control can also be an advantage.
 Investors with large portfolios or expertise unrelated to real estate will not have the time or ability to take on managerial duties.
 With a DST, these investors need not worry about that aspect of real estate investment.
 In addition, leaving the control in the hands of real estate management experts may help protect the investment.

 Delaware Statutory Trust risks can also be related to execution.
 DST 1031 exchanges require you to complete a transaction in a short timeframe and, while this characteristic can be beneficial to investors, there is little room for error.
 One misstep could render the exchange no longer viable.
 Again, the best way to mitigate this risk is to work with an expert partner with a record of successful 1031 exchanges.
 They can help you understand the process and help you select a reputable intermediary.

 DSTs incur many of the same economic risks as traditional real estate investments.
 How well a property performs depends on its asset class and the property manager, but it may also rely on other factors.
 For instance, the health of the national economy, which can be unpredictable, influences the real estate market.
 A period of recession may affect your DST returns.
 With that said, DSTs offer limited liability.
 If a trust fails or goes bankrupt, an investor can only lose their initial investment.

 Another potential downside to DSTs is their illiquidity.
-While liquid assets are easy to sell or exchange for cash at a moment’s notice, DSTs and other real estate investments usually require a long-term commitment.
+While liquid assets are easy to sell or exchange for cash at a moment’s notice, DST investments usually require a long-term commitment.
 Investors who need or prefer a quick return should consider other ventures, like a publically traded Real Estate Investment Trust (REIT).

 Before choosing a DST, ask yourself if you’re able and willing to hold the investment for the duration of the program, which may last an average of five to 10 years.
 If you decide you want to sell your ownership before the end of the program, you may run into issues finding a buyer and agreeing on a price.